 12. Beetroots

 Beetroot is a root vegetable.
 It has essential nutrients.
 It is rich in fiber, vitamin B9, manganese, potassium, iron, and vitamin C. One can eat it raw, cooked, and pickled as well.
-Beetroot juice is very much famous as well.
+Beetroot juice is very famous as well.
 It helps in increasing the blood flow and reducing blood pressure.

 13. Broccoli